Gansbaai Shark Diving

 Climb into our impenetrable floating shark proof cage and feel the adrenaline pump through your veins as a shark swims towards you, opens its mouth and bares its big sharp teeth.
 Shark cage diving with the great white in Gansbaai is truly an amazing experience.
 Gansbaai in the Western Cape of South Africa is one of the world’s best, if not the best, great white shark cage diving regions.
 This quaint little South African fishing village, lies only 160km’s from Cape Town and is known worldwide as ‘The great white shark capital of the world’, making Gansbaai Shark Diving an extremely sought after experience.

 Not brave enough to plunge into the shark diving cage for a little adventure with the great whites?
 This is not at all a problem.
-Non-divers enjoy viewing great white sharks from our boat without diving.
+Non-divers enjoy a spectacular view of the great white sharks from our boat without diving.
+The view of the sharks from on top the boat is in fact better than in the cage, just without the adrenaline of-course.
 You get an amazingly clear view of these magnificent predators while viewing from the boat.
 They look literally like submarines gliding past.
 Great white sharks are surface feeders and our shark handlers are trained to bring them up-close-and-personal against the side of the boat.
 Their heads and jaws are clearly visible.

 Some interesting Gansbaai shark diving facts

 All about our super-safe shark diving cage